superlincoln953/Free-Official-Youtube-Content/CONTRIBUTING.md

 * Suggesting new categories for content.
 * Fixing typos or formatting issues in the `README.md`.

+Made with ❤️ by awesome people like [vighneshb04](https://github.com/vighneshb04) and many more!
 ---
 **Follow the Markdown format**